brandlewco/jesserieser-hugo-cc/content/collections/the-new-york-times-3.md

 collection_description: >-
   As big leaguers fight with owners about labor issues, minor leaguers like Jack Kruger are getting ready for another season of long bus rides and longer odds.
+collection_content: >-
+  While big leaguers fight with owners about labor issues, minor leaguers like Jack Kruger are getting ready for another season of long bus rides and longer odds.

+  “Get on the first plane to Los Angeles,” his manager said.

+  The Angels, Salt Lake’s parent club, were promoting Kruger to the majors to replace a catcher with a concussion.
+The Angels were playing the Tampa Bay Rays that evening, May 6, 2021, and he was expected to be there.

+  He watched from the bench as the game spun by quickly.
+Fifth inning.
+Sixth.
+  Seventh.
+Finally, in the ninth inning, Kruger got the nod.
+He jogged to the plate, eyes focused, shin guards, chest protector and catcher’s mask on.

+  There had been no time to warm up properly.
+He had taken only six practice throws instead of his usual 40.
+What if he had to make a quick throw to second base?
+Would the ball sail into the outfield?
+Would it hit the pitcher.
+But everything unfolded perfectly.
+The Angels got three quick outs.
+Final score:
+  Tampa Bay 8, Los Angeles 3.
+Kruger’s team lost, and he never got to bat, but at least he tasted the big time.

+  Here’s the thing about professional baseball: It does not take long for harsh reality to crash down.

+  The next day, as Kruger readied for his second game with the Angels, a team executive pulled him aside.
+Kruger thought he was about to get a hearty congratulations.
+Instead, the executive informed him that he was being designated for assignment — a kind of baseball purgatory.
+If no other team wanted him, the Angels could send him back to the minors or cut him completely.

+  Kruger has always been an underdog.
+As a child he developed Perthes disease, a hip bone disorder that forced him to use crutches for nearly two years in grade school.
+Because the disorder slowed his growth, he was often the smallest player on the field until midway through high school.

+  “Jack has what I call a ‘figure-it-out component,’” said his college coach.
+  “He’s the guy who can figure out how to get off the island.
+He could be on Wall Street right now, he could be in business right now, he could be a lawyer now.
+But he loves baseball too much.”

+  I see myself on the Rangers, behind the dish, helping lead the team to a win in the World Series,” he said.
+“You have to be delusional in a way.
+Confident where you 110 percent believe that you are the right man for the job.
+And if other people don’t see it, then they’re wrong, and you have to show them that.”
 collection_description_alignment: center
 slug: nytimes-jackkruger
 collection_blocks: